Institutional Research and Assessment

 Goals

-In 2017, the College identified the following minimum criteria for success in persistence:
+In 2017, the College identified the following minimum criteria for success in persistence and retention:

 The College also identified the following goals for improvement: